Minh1234ngudot/RedZ-Hub/README.md

-# RedZ Hub - Best Remake Version By MinhZ
+# redz Hub - Best Remake Version By MinhZ

 The Best Remake RedZ Hub Version And RedZ Library | Created By MinhZ